 This applies to families that live outside Bullitt County with the anticipation of becoming residents within the Bullitt County Public School District during the first semester of the school year.
 In order to demonstrate intent to move into the Bullitt County Public School District before the first semester ends, parents shall provide the Superintendent or his designee a contract (purchase or construction) for their intended home in the Bullitt County Public School District, documentation from their realtor, loan approval documentation and any other relevant information.
 The decision to accept the nonresident student as a temporary non-resident transfer student, based on the provided documentation, shall be at the discretion of the Superintendent or his designee.
 Students shall attend their district assigned school designated to serve their area of residence, or may apply to another school that is open to transfers.

-The parents/guardians must provide proof of residency before the end of the first semester to the Superintendent or his designee once they have established residency in the Bullitt County Public School District.
-Students accepted in anticipation of residing in the Bullitt County Public School District pursuant this policy, but failing to establish residency within the Bullitt County Public School District during the first semester, shall not be eligible to return to the Bullitt County Public Schools the 2nd semester unless approved by the Superintendent of his designee.

-If you have not closed or moved into your residence for the school year granted, you can not re-apply for a Temporary Non-Resident Transfer for the next school year.

-Tuition shall be paid per policy 09.124AP.1 before the first day of school.
+Tuition shall be paid as outlined in 09.124AP.1.

-STUDENTS L09.11
+STUDENTS Y09.11